sunian/donations/Readme.txt

-Make sure the CSVs are exported from Google Drive to the Desktop
+Make sure the TSVs are exported from Google Drive to the Desktop
-- donations - check GFCC.csv
+- donations - check GFCC.tsv
-- donations - cash GFCC.csv
+- donations - cash GFCC.tsv
 Run donations.bat
 answer the prompts (lowercase is fine) the files will be generated in the exports folder